-21Main job is defined as the job which paid the highest earnings as of June 30th in a given year.
+$^{28}$ Main job is defined as the job which paid the highest earnings as of June 30th in a given year.

-22A worker's "main job" in a given year is defined as the job for which their daily earnings was highest as of June 30th of that year.
+&lt;sup>29A worker's "main job" in a given year is defined as the job for which their daily earnings was highest as of June 30th of that year.

-$^{^{23}}$ Workers who leave between l and l+1 may not be outsourced, but we cannot be certain.
+$^{30}$ Workers who leave between l and l+1 may not be outsourced, but we cannot be certain.
 For example, if a firm removes all the jobs in an occupation with 9 employees, it would not meet the definition of OL outsourcing.

-24Effectively, these are occupations which met the definition of OL outsourcing but were either too small, or did not meet the additional restrictions outlined in Section 5.1.
+&lt;sup>31Effectively, these are occupations which met the definition of OL outsourcing but were either too small, or did not meet the additional restrictions outlined in Section 5.1.